usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-to-appliance.rst

 	2. Using boot scripts
 	3. Integrate with a Configuration Management platform

-In each case, you must import the scan as an appliance template (white box migration).
+In each case, you must import the scan as an appliance template.

 **Solution #1**: Using pre-install and post-install scripts in the package mechanism:  RPM and DEB package mechanism allows you to register scripts that are executed at various moments during the installation of the package.
 By packaging your middleware or application binaries as a native package you can register such scripts.
 These scripts are automatically taken into account as part of the machine image generation process.
 These packages can be added into the appliance template – either in a custom repository known by UForge AppCenter (in this case the packages are displayed as part of the repository and are added in OS Profile) or as part of a Project or My Software component.